vuestorefront/storefront-ui/apps/docs/components/components/footersocialmedia.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: The FooterSocialMedia component is a container for social media icons and should be used as a direct child of the FooterSection component.
 ---
 # FooterSocialMedia

-The FooterSocialMedia component is a container for social media icons and should be used as a direct child of the FooterSection component.
+{{ $frontmatter.description }}

 <!-- react -->
 ## Props